What are cockroaches?

-Unlike most cockroaches that have high moisture needs, these cockroaches prefer to live in warm, dry locations.
+Unlike most cockroaches with high moisture needs, these cockroaches prefer to live in warm, dry locations.

 These cockroaches are also called wood roaches.
 They prefer to live outside in wooded areas.

-These are small, fast-moving cockroaches that scatter when exposed to light or disturbed.
-They prefer to live indoors and are major pests in homes and restaurants.
+These small, fast-moving cockroaches scatter when exposed to light or disturbed.
+They prefer to live indoors and are significant pests in homes and restaurants.

 These cockroaches are often referred to as waterbugs because they prefer to live in and around moist locations.
 These shiny, black cockroaches often live in sewers and drains.